-In a Forbes.com article, “A Financial Bunker for Scary Times,” John Girouard, columnist and founder of The Institute for Financial Independence asks,
+In a Forbes article, “A Financial Bunker for Scary Times,” John Girouard, columnist and founder of The Institute for Financial Independence asks,

 “Suppose there was a financial instrument… so solid it could survive the Great Depression intact; that earned untaxed interest at a competitive rate; that could be borrowed against at will regardless of credit conditions; and that could be used by individuals as well as major corporations and banks as a safe harbor during economic turmoil?”

-The financial instrument Girouard is speaking of is dividend paying Whole Life Insurance, which is re-gaining favor amongst investors tired of roller coaster returns.
-And for anyone intent on insulating themselves against Wall Street excesses, the providers of choice of whole life are mutual insurance companies.
+The financial instrument Girouard is speaking of is dividend-paying whole life insurance.
+Since 2008, whole life insurance has been regaining favor with investors tired of the roller coaster.
+For anyone intent on insulating themselves against Wall Street, the ideal providers are mutual insurance companies.

 Mutual insurance companies stand in contrast to stock insurance companies, which have shareholders and quarterly reports to worry about.
-The modern equivalent of certain European trade guilds of the 1600s, whose members pooled money to help each other’s families in times of sickness or death, mutual companies operate for the benefit of their members, or policyholders.
+They’re the modern equivalent of certain European trade guilds of the 1600s, whose members pooled money to help each other in times of sickness or death.
+Mutual companies operate for the benefit of members, not outside stockholders.

-Mutual insurance companies are mutually owned by policyholders, and the companies are legally bound to return all profits to policy owners in the form of dividends.
+Mutual insurance companies are mutually owned by policyholders, and the companies are legally bound to return all profits to policy owners as dividends.

 The flagship product of mutual insurance companies has long been permanent or whole life insurance with a cash value component.
-Many of us have parents and grandparents that relied on this type of policy for large and small emergencies, but times do change.
-Written off by younger investors seduced by the stock market adrenaline rush in the 80’s and 90’s, whole life insurance came to be viewed as an antiquated financial instrument of a previous generation – or worse – what uninformed investors bought before guru’s like Suze Orman and Dave Ramsey convinced them to “buy term and invest the difference.”
+Many of us have parents and grandparents that relied on this type of policy for large and small emergencies.
+Of course, times change.
+Written off by younger investors seduced by the stock market adrenaline rush in the 80s and 90s, whole life insurance became known as an antiquated financial instrument of a previous generation.
+Worse still, some viewed it as a product that uninformed investors bought before “gurus” like Suze Orman and Dave Ramsey convinced them to “buy term and invest the difference.”

 Some stock insurance companies lost half or more of their value, meanwhile, mutually owned insurers didn’t ask for a dime.
 Their values held, or even improved.
-Some even announced near-record dividends to policyholders, such as Guardian Life, who paid its policyholders a healthy 7.3% dividend in 2009.
+Some even announced near-record dividends to policyholders, such as Guardian Life, which paid its policyholders a healthy 7.3% dividend in 2009.
 By 2011, Guardian’s dividends paid to policyholders had grown to $795 million—an amount greater than the entire TARP bailout.

 Update: Chart below shows Guardian’s dividend payouts to policyholders rose again in 2012:

-Perhaps one lesson to be learned is this: The more an insurance company looks and acts like a stock, the less it can be expected to provide the benefits of solvency, stability, and consistent returns traditionally provided by insurance companies.
-As one mutual bank says in it’s ads, “We’re Main Street.
+The more an insurance company looks and acts like a stock, the less we can expect it to provide the benefits of solvency, stability, and consistent returns traditionally provided by insurance companies.
+As one mutual bank says in its ads, “We’re Main Street.
 Not Wall Street.”

 Similarly, just because a company has partially demutualized doesn’t mean that it is unstable.
-Still, how a company is structured and where its loyalties lie is something to consider when choosing a company.
-In a diatribe against demutualization Rich Franzen points out the conflicts of interest experienced by stock insurance companies:
+Still, how the company’s structure and where its loyalties lie are something to consider when choosing a company.
+In a diatribe against demutualization, Rich Franzen points out the conflicts of interest experienced by stock insurance companies:

 “When a mutuality writes a permanent insurance policy, it is not simply a legal contract.
 It is also a solemn commitment to be there 50 years from now.
 Corporations do not think in terms of 50 years.
 Or 5 years.
 They think in terms of 3 months — this quarter.
 How did we do this quarter?
 “OMG, we need to lay some people off to make the quarterly report look less bad!”
 This is no way to run a life insurance company….”